Modern witch hunts: Papua New Guinea

 Though the practice of "white" magic (such as faith healing) is legal in Papua New Guinea, the 1976 Sorcery Act imposes a penalty of up to two years in prison for the practice of "black" magic.
 In 2009, the government reports that extrajudicial torture and murder of alleged witches—usually lone women—are spreading from the highland areas to cities as villagers migrate to urban areas.
 For example, in June 2013, four women were accused of witchcraft because the family "had a 'permanent house' made of wood, and the family had tertiary educations and high social standing".
 All of the women were tortured and Helen Rumbali was beheaded.
 Helen Hakena, chairwoman of the North Bougainville Human Rights Committee, said that the accusations started because of economic jealousy born of a mining boom.

 Reports by UN agencies, Amnesty International, Oxfam and anthropologists show that "attacks on accused sorcerers and witches—sometimes men, but most commonly women—are frequent, ferocious and often fatal."
 It's estimated about 150 cases of violence and killings are occurring each year in just the province of Simbu in Papua New Guinea alone.
 Reports indicate this practice of witch hunting has in some places evolved into "something more malignant, sadistic and voyeuristic."
 One woman who was attacked by young men from a nearby village "had her genitals burned and fused beyond functional repair by the repeated intrusions of red-hot irons."
 Few incidents are ever reported, according to the 2012 Law Reform Commission, which concluded that they have increased since the 1980s.

 Other regions

 Amazonia

 Neil L. Whitehead and Robin Wright presented a collection of essays on witch-hunts among native tribes in the amazon high- and lowlands.
 While prevalent in many tribes, especially child-witch-hunts among Ashaninka have attracted interest and raised questions about methodological strategies in reporting abusive practices in an already biased environment.

+Bolivia

+Witch trials have taken place in the parallel justice of the Guaraní until the 1990s.